0 items in cart

 To ensure you are getting every point possible, we’ve highlighted the rules of the pickleball serve below:

-• A pickleball serve must be hit with an underhand stroke so that contact with the ball is made below the waist, defined as the navel.
+• A pickleball serve must be hit with an underhand stroke so that contact with the ball is made below the waist (navel).

-• The arm must be moving in an upward arc, and the highest point of the pickleball paddle head shall be below the wrist when it strikes the ball.
+• The arm must move in an upward arc, and the paddle head must be below the wrist at contact.

 Breaking down how to serve can be difficult, but we are here to help!
 From experience, the best way to get your serve down (and at least over the net) is PRACTICE, PRACTICE, and more PRACTICE; but before you head to the court, it’s good to know what to expect.
 Everyone's a little different regarding their serve, but below, you can find a few pointers that will help before you toe the baseline.

-Note: Each number will match accordingly to the specific serve style.
+Note: Each number will match the specific serve style.

 Serve Set Up